 The discussion turned to future strategy with Stone observing that OSF has developed successful Open Access grantees and asking if “we could fund them, and sit back and allow them to drive future battles?”
 Hagemann noted that many of our core Open Access grantees are beginning to work on alternative metrics of academic evaluation, which could help to develop the incentives necessary to make researchers want to share their work.
 She believes alternative metrics have the potential to change the tenure model and should be the focus of OSF’s future strategy.
 Hagemann acknowledged that our leading grantees are spread thin and she does not believe that progress towards developing alternative metrics would happen as quickly if OSF did not step in to provide leadership.
 She suggested developing a concept around this area.
 Stone pressed her on this and asked “if the grantees are not strong enough to lead in this area, were we successful in field building?”
-Hagemann believes OSF has built a field to support the Open Access movement and our grantees are strong in advocacy, however they do not have the band-width necessary to take on the additional work which would be required to properly develop incentives through alternative metrics.
+Hagemann believes OSF has built a field to support the Open Access movement and our grantees are strong in advocacy, however, they do not have the bandwidth necessary to take on the additional work which would be required to properly develop incentives through alternative metrics.
 Hagemann indicated that there are grantees she would like to support to develop alternative metrics and advocate for their use, but this would appear to fall outside the public access strategy, which is the focus of our field support.
 She asked if incentives and alternative metrics could be supported under our public access strategy.
 Stone recommended providing our leading Open Access grantees with unrestricted funding which would test whether they are exploring incentives and alternative metrics because OSF thinks it is the right direction to pursue or whether they are doing it because they believe in it.
 In addition, he indicated that OSF could organize meetings and try to provide leadership in the development of metrics, while supporting our core grantees.

 Cuplinskas added that he believes the leading Open Access grantees are ready for general support.
 Stone suggested having a conversation with our grantees in which we indicate that we are excited about alternative metrics, but are going to provide a general support grant to them which they can legally spend as they like.
 If the grantee agrees to prioritize alternative metrics, they could go to another funder with a specific project on metrics and if they receive funding for that project, they will be able to both strengthen their organizational capacity and carry out a project on metrics.
 This could be an interesting approach where OSF staff would play the role of highlighting opportunities for intervention and change with grantees (which is sometimes easier for us to do because we have a bird’s eye view of the field) and yet empower grantees – through general support – to independently set their organizational priorities.

 Room for experimentation